Who are we?

 Meet the Research Team:

-Dr Gwyneth Peaty is a sessional academic and research assistant in Internet Studies at Curtin University.
-Her research interests include popular culture, accessibility, digital media and the Gothic.
+Dr Gwyneth Peaty is a Research Fellow in Internet Studies at Curtin University.
+Her interests include popular culture, accessibility, digital media and the Gothic.
 Recent publications include Power in Silence: Captions, Deafness, and the Final Girl in M/C Journal 20 (3) and Alternative Approaches to Engaging with Video Content: Mainstreaming Captions for Online Lectures in Higher Education in Australia (Report co-written with Mike Kent, Katie Ellis, Natalie Latter and Kathryn Locke).